 Now, let's fast forward to our time.
 Over the centuries, different styles or structures of church government have developed.
 There are many variations, but in the modern church, there are three basic styles of church government, Episcopalian, Presbyterian, and Congregational.
-Each of these styles of church government has denominations that use the same word to describe their church. but what I want to focus on is the styles of church government, not the denominations.
+Each of these styles of church government has denominations that use the same word to describe their church, but what I want to focus on is the styles of church government, not the denominations.
 Let's take a look at each of these.

 The Episcopal form of church government is a structure with a strong top-down hierarchy.
 If we start at the local church, we would see a pastor or priest leading the church.
 But over a group of churches and pastors, there is a bishop.
 And, over a group of bishops, there may also be a higher bishop, sometimes called an archbishop.
 The Catholic Church is structured like this and the levels go all the way up to the pope.
-So, in the Catholic Church, the pope is in charge of all the churches and has strong authority over every Catholic believer.
+So, in the Catholic Church, the pope is in charge of all the churches and has strong authority over every Catholic believes in charge of all the churches and has strong authority over every Catholic believer.
 Other denominations that use some variant of the Episcopalian form of church government include the Orthodox churches, the Coptic churches, the Anglicans, the Methodists, and some of the Lutheran churches.